Dog that survived California wildfire guarded home for weeks

 - In White House shake-up, Kelly's departure now seems certain WATCH

+The dogs reunited Friday when Gaylord came back to the property with Miguel and brought Madison his favorite treat: a box of Wheat Thin crackers.

 Gaylord told news station ABC10 she couldn’t ask for a better animal.

-She added: “Imagine the loyalty of hanging in in the worst of circumstances and being here waiting.”
+“Imagine the loyalty of hanging in in the worst of circumstances and being here waiting,” she said.

+“Their instinctual job is to watch the flocks and we’re part of them,” Gaylord said about her dogs.
+“It’s a comforting feeling.”